CTEC3905-2022/lab-materials/lab-01.md

 Open the git command line.
 If you are on Windows, use the `git bash` console.

+> On mac or linux, a regular terminal will do

 Change the current directory to your **lab-work** folder: